check-spelling-sandbox/unbound-docker/README.md

 kubectl rollout restart deployment dns
 ```

-An example deployment can be viewed [here](k8s/deployment.yml).
+See an [example deployment](k8s/deployment.yml).
 It is not ready since you need to fill it with your
 records and the main unbound configuration file.

 > A fair warning: The example is not using a Service but a hostPort, thus this is only a mock-up.
 One should not use hostPort